ndg63276/alexa-sky-hd/README.md

 12. Under "Function Code", make sure Runtime says "Python 3.7", and Handler says "lambda_function.lambda_handler"
 13. Under "Code Entry Type", select "Upload a .ZIP file".
 14. Download this file - https://github.com/ndg63276/alexa-sky-hd/raw/master/lambda_function.zip - then in Lambda, click on the "Upload From" button, select "Zip file", and upload that lambda_function.zip file.
-15. Go to the Configuration tab, and enter the following into the Environment Variables Section:
+15. Go to the Configuration tab, under General Configuration, click Edit and change the timeout to 9 seconds.
+16. Still under Configuration, go to the Environment Variables section, and put in the following:

 |Key           | Value|
 |--------------| -----|